Leave No Trace

 Our area is full of local parks, trails and public spaces.

 Enjoy them while being mindful of your impact on the surrounding communities.
-Check in with local Chambers or Visitor Information Centers to pick up travel guides and maps, as well as get suggestions for things to do, places to go and insider tips.
+Check in with local Chambers or Visitor Information Centers to pick up travel guides, backcountry driving guides, backcountry hiking guides, and maps, as well as get suggestions for things to do, places to go and insider tips.

 Pack your garbage out with you and clean up properly.